livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 This document is authoritative only for identifier semantics and namespace isolation.
 It does not define cryptographic primitives, schema content, ACL logic, sync mechanics, storage layout, or network transport, except where identifier structure directly constrains those systems.
 All such behavior is defined elsewhere and referenced implicitly.

-## 2. Responsibilities and non-responsibilities
+## 2. Responsibilities and boundaries

 This specification is responsible for the following: